apache/nuttx/configs/sama5d4-ek/README.txt

       the description below and the section above entitled "Creating and Using DRAMBOOT" for more information
     elf:  Demonstrates execution of ELF file from a file system.
-    kernel: A configuration used to test the SAMA5D kenel build configuration.
+    kernel: A configuration used to test the SAMA5D kernel build configuration.
+Uses a tiny NSH configuration that runs at start time from a mounted file system.
     nsh:  This is an NuttShell (NSH) configuration that supports extensive functionality as possible (unlike the minimal ramtest configuration).
       See the detailed description below for a summary of the feature